 - Lean Six Sigma (LSS) Case: Call Center Answer Call Rate - State Utility Company

-A regional state wide utility company needed to improve an 18% call abandonment rate and avoid a corporation commission $750k fine.
+A state wide utility company needed to improve an 18% call abandonment rate and avoid a corporation commission $750k fine.

 A TPMG consultant led a team of 5 company subject matter experts through the lean six sigma DMAIC methodology to investigate the potential root causes.
 Using lean six sigma tools, the team conducted a thorough baseline analysis of efficiency, effectiveness and operational capability.
 The team generated several linear and multiple regression analyses to identify the drivers to both average speed of answer (ASA) and answer call rates (ACR).
 They isolated inbound calls by volume, by call type and by handling time and discovered the root cause(s) of their abandonment problem.
 The team developed technology (IVR) and customer relations solutions that reduced certain call type volumes by more than 50%.
 They worked with call center representatives and developed call center procedure solutions that reduced call handling times by more than 30%.